Spotlight: Ron Kelley on Brand Development and Marketing Campaigns

 Ron Kelley: We at Papillion Tech, L.L.C. believe that brand innovation is fostered through evolution, not squeezed out of the process.
 We believe design thinking is an improvisation, an iterative methodology where insights, design and “making” are inextricably linked.
 We believe in embracing the rational and irrational – clarity and ambiguity.
 We believe great creative requires construction and deconstruction, thinking on your feet and designing with your hands.
 We believe in making abstract ideas tangible, so they can be touched and held.
 At Papillion Tech, L.L.C., we live our beliefs.
-They are part of our co-creative culture of iterative design thinking where ideation, design and rapid prototyping glean insightful feedback.
+They are part of our co-creative culture of iterative design thinking where ideation, rapid prototyping, and design glean insightful feedback.
 We also believe in and support each other.
 We work together, we win together, we celebrate together.
 And we do it with our clients and partners.
 My leadership and growth experience has been applied to equal success in various industries such as the Information Technology, Healthcare & Wellness sector.

 FastComet: Why the name Papillion Tech?